Russian oligarch family found dead in Spain

 However, the version of the extended suicide raises questions.
 According to El Punt Avui no traces of blood were found on Protosenia’s corpse.
 According to initial findings, the oligarch may have worn socks as gloves while possibly killing his wife and daughter.
 Why Protosenja wanted to avoid traces of a possible double murder followed by suicide remains open.

-Another death around Russian oligarch family in Moscow just a day earlier
+Another death involving a Russian oligarch family in Moscow just a day earlier

 And the fact that the second death drama about the family of an oligarch has already happened within a few days seems puzzling.
-On Monday (April 18), the 26-year-old daughter of the former Gazprombank Vice President discovered her father dead in his Moscow apartment.
+On Monday (April 18), the 26-year-old daughter of the former vice-president of Gazprombank discovered her father dead in his Moscow apartment.

 Next to the body of Vladislav Avayev, his wife Yelena and 13-year-old daughter Maria were found dead.
 All three fatalities sustained gunshot wounds.
 According to Moscow police, there is evidence that Awayev first shot his wife and daughter before turning the gun on himself. (kh)